 Trish: I think the challenge for any woman is that if you want to be a mother and have a successful career, it’s very hard to strike a balance.
 I think there’s something fundamentally different in women.
 When my kids are sick, they want their mom.
 They love their dad, too, but they want their mom.
 It was a difficult decision to take this job knowing I couldn’t tuck my kids in at night, and I wanted to make sure I could be the best mother I could be while maximizing my career opportunity.

-- Lesson: equal opportunity does not guarantee an easy path.
+Lesson: Equal opportunity doesn't guarantee an easy path.
 At the end of the day, it gets down to the choices we as women make.
 The career, industry, hours we work, and even the amount we make ultimately come down to our willingness to sacrifice other elements of life.

 Q: When you first got pregnant, did you feel pressure regarding your job?